 - Clinical laboratories play a vital role in developing LDTs important to patient care.
 Laboratories fill a gap not addressed by the marketplace by developing tests for rare conditions, public health emergencies, and the distinct needs in laboratory medicine.
 This role should continue.

-- Laboratories are responsible for validating the performance of an LDT prior to implementation in order to meet CLIA and accreditation requirements.
-In addition the clinical laboratory must establish sufficient quality assurance processes to ensure robust test results, including proficiency testing utilizing externally analyzed quality assurance specimens.
+- Laboratories are responsible for validating the performance of an LDT prior to implementation to meet CLIA and accreditation requirements.
+In addition, the clinical laboratory must establish sufficient quality assurance processes to ensure robust test results, including proficiency testing utilizing externally analyzed quality assurance specimens.